flixpar/hospital-capacity-management-dashboard/README.md

 ## Overview

 This project is an online dashboard for capacity management of hospitals during a demand surge (such as a pandemic).
 It provides mathematical optimization for patient allocation and transfer decisions across hospital systems, along with data visualizations and a status report.
-The backend is written in Julia, and the frontend is written in JavaScript.

-The dashboard was originally developed for a specific hospital system but has been generalized to support any set of hospitals.
+The dashboard was originally developed for the Johns Hopkins Health System but has been generalized to support any set of hospitals.

+This dashboard is deployed at [hcm-dashboard.optimal-lab.com](https://hcm-dashboard.optimal-lab.com).

+## Abstract

+Data-driven optimization models have the potential to significantly improve hospital capacity management, particularly during demand surges, when effective allocation of capacity is most critical and challenging.
+However, integrating models into existing processes in a way that provides value requires recognizing that hospital administrators are ultimately responsible for making capacity management decisions, and carefully building trustworthy and accessible tools for them.
+We have developed an interactive, user-friendly, electronic dashboard for informing hospital capacity management decisions during surge periods.
+The dashboard integrates real-time hospital data, predictive analytics, and optimization models.
+It allows hospital administrators to interactively customize parameters, enabling them to explore a range of scenarios, and provides real-time updates on recommended optimal decisions.
+The dashboard was created through a participatory design process, involving hospital administrators in the development team to ensure practical utility, trustworthiness, transparency, explainability, and usability.
+We successfully deployed our dashboard within the Johns Hopkins Health System during the height of the COVID-19 pandemic, addressing the increased need for tools to inform hospital capacity management.
+It was used on a daily basis, with results regularly communicated to hospital leadership.
+This work demonstrates the practical application of a prospective, data-driven, interactive decision-support tool for hospital system capacity management.

+Read more about the dashboard in our [preprint](https://arxiv.org/abs/2403.15634).

 ## Features